travlr-archived/CodeDepot/README.rst

 of the initial draft of this paper, querying Google's search engine for "The problems with programming languages" produced nearly 72 million results.
-It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software-centric paradigm.
+It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software centric paradigm.
 Instead, as an introduction, we ask the following
 questions:

   1) What if snippets of software were in essence Lego like reusable components that just snapped together into a desired structure?
   2) What if once a component or a structure of components was created, it would never have to be created again by anyone?
 Yes, ever again as in the literal sense of forever.
   3) What if once a component was created it would be shared by every piece of running software in the world that required it?
-  4) What if an executing software system, even a mission critical system, could be altered or replaced without even a nanosecond of down-time.
+  4) What if an executing software system, even a mission critical system, could be altered or replaced without even a nanosecond of downtime.
   5) What if it did not matter which programming language was used to create an individual component and that any component could seemlessly communicate with others?
   6) What if a software producer's time-to-market was reduced by a hundredfold?
   7) What if a software's execuation was most reliable and the most possibly secure from intrusion?